Kampala: Cuisine

 For those who prefer dining in a more formal setting, Kampala has numerous restaurants that offer a variety of cuisines.

 Cafe javas is a popular chain that offers a blend of local and international dishes for both a casual meal and a business meeting.

 One dish is called TV Chicken, named because the chicken is roasted in a rotisserie oven with a glass window that customers can watch the chicken through.

-Nsenene vendors (nsenene are grasshoppers) set up shop in May and November, during grasshopper season.
+Vendors selling nsenene (Ruspolia differens, a type of katydid formerly called "long-horned grasshoppers" or "bush crickets") set up shop in May and November, during their season.

 Gaba Fish Market, located on Lake Victoria, is the biggest fish market in the city.